jdrussett/DevLearningNotes/Python/Logic.md

 > For code to execute, no ending punctuation required to end line
 > Can have multiple `Elif` clauses in one `if-else` statement

-Key for if-else statements is *indentation*; indentation puts line of code within parent logical statement
+- Key for if-else statements is *indentation*; indentation puts line of code within parent logical statement

-**Conditional expressions** are like inverted if-else statements with only two branches printed next to each other on same line
+- **Conditional expressions** are like inverted if-else statements with only two branches printed next to each other on same line
   - Format is: ``expression if true` if `condition checked` else `expression if false` ``
   - Good practice is to restrict usage to assignment statements only
     - Example:

             y = 5 if (x <= `test_value`) else 0

-    > only condition can have parentheses around it, only `expression if true` can contain `"object of interest = "`
+    > Only condition can have parentheses around it, only `expression if true` can contain `"object of interest = "`